Citte00/A_CDC/README.md

 * `qsub_new.sub` contains all the commands to run the simulation inside the MOX hpc cluster.

 ## Additional remarks
-* In the code we use a specific function that makes the user choose the mesh size just by adding to the command line the expression: '-n N', where N is the number of elements for each side of the domain.
+* In the code we use a specific function that makes the user choose the mesh size just by adding to the command line the expression: `-n N`, where N is the number of elements for each side of the domain.
 * The (given) intensity of the led is 45 W/m^2 or 4.6*45 PPFD (considering a complete light spectrum).
 * The temperature is considered in K in `Naranjani_energy.edp`, meanwhile in °C in `VanHenten.edp` and `Graamans.edp`.
 * The source terms for H2O (`Sh2o`) and for CO2 (`Sco2`) are obtained, based on the molar balance of the photosynthesis reaction equation, from the gross canopy photosynthesis (`fphot`).
 The unit of measure of `Sh2o` and `Sco2` is kg/m^3, while `fphot` is in g* m^-2* s^-1.